stretchcloud/oci-visualizer/README.md

 	- Point your browser to  http://localhost:8000/ociviz.html .
 	- You can use http request parameters to control how Visualizer is launched. the following parameters are available
 		- <b>'proxy' </b>- if you're behind a firewall and need to use a proxy:
-		- 'profile' - By default, Visualizer will use the DEFAULT profile on your config file.
+		- <b>'profile'</b> - By default, Visualizer will use the DEFAULT profile on your config file.
 If you want to use a different  profile then provide a profile parameter in the request url.

 		- <b>'mode'</b> -

-			 <b>'REST'</b>: this is thhe default mode. in this mode the netwrok data is retrieved in real time by calling the Python SDK.
+			 <b>'REST'</b>: this is thhe default mode. in this mode the netwrok data is retrieved in real time
+			 by calling the Python SDK.

 			 <b>'OFFLINE' </b>: Sometimes a user may not have access the OCI APIs.
-In such case the tool can be launched with mode=OFFLINE and will
+In such case the tool can
-			 vislaize the content of the file 'network.json' in the static directory.
+			   be launched with mode=OFFLINE and will  visualize the content of the file 'network.json' in the static directory.

-			 <b>'FILE' </b> : to generate a file that can be viewed OFFLINE.
+			 <b>'FILE'</b> : to generate a file that can be viewed OFFLINE.
 The network file will be generated in the static folder with name
 			    "network_<compartmentname>.json"
-		- <b>'compartment'</b> - When Visualizer is launched, it will retrieve all compartments in the tenancy defined by your profil if you want to visualize a spcific compartment then use the compartment request parameter.
+		- <b>'compartment'</b> - When Visualizer is launched, it will retrieve all compartments in the tenancy defined by your profile. if you want to visualize a spcific compartment then use the compartment request parameter.

 		example: http://localhost:8000/ociviz.html?proxy=<proxy url>&profile=<your profile>&cpmpartment=<your compartament name>